dsnezhkov/zombieant/README.md

 bin  ext  lib  Log.md  Makefile  README.md  run.sh  src  test.sh
 ```

-> Note: External asynchronous trigger of a code branch.
-This can also help with sandbox profiling.
+> Pro-Tip: External asynchronous trigger of a code branch can also help with sandbox profiling.
 For example, the *real* payload branch is only triggered from an external event (signal, etc.)

 ##### 0x4:B. A variation on the theme: Fault based (SIGFPE) handlers
 Some signals and faults are even harder to handle and supervise by EDRs